saramariani/Data-Chromatix/README.md

 MATLAB R2014a or later.
 Please note that for loading the time series, the MATLAB version of the wfdb library (http://physionet.org/physiotools/matlab/wfdb-app-matlab/) must be installed.

-#### Limitations
-Using relatively simple artifact detection requires an explicit trade in spectral analysis quality (accuracy) and speed, when compared to manual artifact detection.
-The manual artifact detection approach does not include a muscle movement (EMG signal), loose lead analysis, EOG contamination analysis nor an ECG contamination analysis.
-NREM and REM frequency spectra for each subject are reviewed visually for non-physiological components and poor data in order to reduce the limitations of the implemented artifact detection approach.
-Despite these checks, we have observed that between 2-5% of subjects may have residual artifact that affects the frequency spectrum in the upper portions of the 15 to 25 Hz frequency range.
-Bland-Altman plots comparing band summaries from manual and automatic artifact detection approaches suggest that there is a small positive bias for the bands computed with the manual artifact detection approach (band computed with the automatic artifact detection being larger).
-Each investigator should assess whether the methods used in this application are appropriate for the research hypothesis under investigation.

 #### Acknowledgments
 Acknowledgements: This package was developed at the Wyss Institute for Biologically Inspired Engineering at Harvard University and Beth Israel Deaconess Medical Center/Harvard Medical School by A. Burykin, S. Mariani, T. Silva, A.L.
 Goldberger, M.D.
 Costa and T. Henriques